cloudfoundry/docs-services/route-services.html.md

     route_services_secret: QgIp1D0LXRZhZOb+dSFoWw==
 ```

 This secret should be randomly generated for your deployment.
-See the [gorouter spec](https://github.com/cloudfoundry/cf-release/blob/master/jobs/gorouter/spec) in cf-release for more details.
+See the [GoRouter spec](https://github.com/cloudfoundry/cf-release/blob/master/jobs/gorouter/spec) in cf-release for more details.

 ## <a id='broker-responsibilities'></a>Broker Responsibilities ##

 #### <a id='catalog'></a>Catalog Endpoint ####
-Brokers must include `requires: [“route_forwarding”]` for a service in the catalog endpoint.
+Brokers must include `requires: ["route_forwarding"]` for a service in the catalog endpoint.
 If this is not present, Cloud Foundry will not permit users to bind an instance of the service to a route.

 #### <a id='binding'></a>Binding Endpoint ####
 When users bind a route to a service instance, Cloud Foundry will send a [bind request](http://docs.cloudfoundry.org/services/api.html#binding) to the broker, including the route address with `bind_resource.route`.
 A route is an address used by clients to reach apps mapped to the route.
 The broker may return `route_service_url`, containing a URL where Cloud Foundry should proxy requests for the route.
 This URL must have a `https` scheme, otherwise the Cloud Controller will reject the binding. `route_service_url` is optional; not returning this field enables a broker to dynamically configure a network component already in the request path for the route, requiring no change in the Cloud Foundry router.